-The MSc Applied Linguistics for Language Teaching is a degree aimed at professionals of TESOL (Teaching English to Speakers of Other Languages) or modern foreign languages, which is taught primarily via distance/online learning.
+The MSc Applied Linguistics for Language Teaching is a degree aimed at professionals of TESOL (Teaching English to Speakers of Other Languages) or modern foreign languages.
+It is taught primarily via distance/online learning.
 This innovative two-year part-time course offers a cutting-edge introduction to the linguistic and pedagogic knowledge needed for teaching language.

 While the concepts covered in the course can be applied to all languages in most contexts, there is a strong opportunity for students to specialise in the teaching of English language in university settings.

 A low-residency course, it is characterised by intense online interaction and feedback, using a range of communication media.
 Its small-group teaching format pursues the Oxford tradition of demanding much of students and giving them much in return.

-The course is taught over two academic years, preceded by a week’s residential module in Oxford.
+The course is taught over two academic years, preceded by a week’s induction module in Oxford.
 Numbers on the course are kept low, to ensure quality of teaching and learning.